IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Example:
 WebRTC generates audio and/or video data.
-In order to ensure that WebRTC can be used in different locations by different parties, it is important that standard Javascript application programming interfaces (APIs) are developed to support applications from different voice service providers.
+WebRTC can be used in different locations by different parties; WebRTC's standard application programming interfaces (APIs) are developed to support applications from different voice service providers.
 Multiple parties will have similar capabilities, in order to ensure that all parties can build upon existing standards these need to be adaptable, and allow for permissionless innovation.

 Impacts: